Part 5: The Cloud and NG9-1-1 – QoS and Functionality

 - A description of how the SLA will change over time.

 IBM came up with a very useful list of responsibilities to consider when developing an SLA (source: “Cloud Computing Use Cases Whitepaper” Version 4.0, developerWorks Editors, IBM).
-While oriented toward evaluation of a third party it is an extremely helpful checklist regardless of the service for essay writers model.
+While oriented toward evaluation of a third party it is an extremely helpful checklist regardless of the service model.
 A subset of the items relevant to public safety use of the cloud is below:

 - Privacy and Data encryption: Basic privacy concerns are addressed by requirements such as data encryption, retention, and deletion.
 An SLA should make it clear how the cloud provider isolates data and applications in a multi-tenant environment as well as access control policies.